-Week 3: Story structure (Jan.
-29-Feb.
-2)
+Week 3: Story structure Fake News in 2020 (Jan.
+28-Jan.
+30)

 The evolution of the lead paragraph; differences in style between conservative wire service writing and more colorful magazine approach.
 How the web has changed editing style and approach to stories.